-When you buy a condo, you get exclusive title and ownership of your specific unit and shared ownership of the common property.
+When you buy a condo, you get exclusive title and ownership of your unit and shared ownership of the common property.
 Unless the bylaws say otherwise, you are generally responsible for maintaining, repairing, and making improvements to your own unit, while the condominium corporation is responsible for the common areas.

 There are two types of condominium unit ownership: conventional and bare land.
 These refer to the boundaries of the condominium unit.